 CURRENT EVENTS

-Our boiling season is underway, and you can stop in Wednesday, Thursday, Friday, Saturday from 11am to 3pm, or give us a call to see when we are boiling.
+Boiling season comes every spring, usually starting in February, but these days with climate change it now starts in January.
+Our new retail store (Nita's Country Cottage), picture is on the right), and you can stop in Wednesday, Thursday, Friday, Saturday from 9am to 4pm year round, or give us a call to see when we are boiling in the spring time.

 Hanging Mountain Farms pure Maple Syrup is still available from our farm and the tradition of producing pure maple syrup continues year after year.
 If your in need of some syrup, just call us at 413-527-0710 to be sure that we are available before driving out.

 We are looking forward to this new chapter in our life, and look forward to spending much more time with our family.
-We hope to build another sugar shack and hopefully do some exciting things with it.
+We have a new sugar house (picture of new sugarhouse is on left of Nita's retail place) that we made from our old 3 bay garage and build another sugar shack and hopefully do some exciting things with it.
 STAY TUNED!!!

 Thank you for everything that you all gave us over the years and we look forward to seeing some of you when we are out and about doing whatever.